Chris2018998/BeeOP/README.md

 5：Idle timeout and hold timeout(long time inactively hold by borrower)

-6：Pooled object closed when exception,then create new one transfer to waiter
+6：Pooled object closed when exception,then create new one and transfer it to waiter

 7：Pooled object reset when returning